Portsmouth Greyhound Track (Copnor)

-Portsmouth Greyhound Track (Copnor) was a greyhound racing track in Portsmouth.
+Portsmouth Greyhound Track (Copnor) also known as the Wessex Stadium was a greyhound racing and motorcycle speedway track in Portsmouth.

 Origins

 The city of Portsmouth first experienced greyhound racing at a track known as Copnor.
 This is a little misleading because the actual site was on Langstone Road between the Walsall and Tamworth Roads which is considerably south of Copnor.